guy-murphy/inversion-dev/Inversion.Process/api.md

 * `message`: The human readable message for the exception.
 * `err`: The inner exception to wrap.

+## `T:Inversion.Process.IProcessContext`
+Provides a processing context as a self-contained and sufficient channel of application execution.
+The context manages a set of behaviours and mediates between them and the outside world.

+#### Remarks
+The process context along with the `IBehaviour` objects registered on its bus *are* Inversion.
+Everything else is chosen convention about how those behaviours interact with each other via the context.

+### `.Register(Inversion.Process.Behaviour.IProcessBehaviour)`
+Registers a behaviour with the context ensuring it is consulted for each event fired on this context.

+* `behaviour`: The behaviour to register with this context.

+### `.Register(System.Collections.Generic.IEnumerable{Inversion.Process.Behaviour.IProcessBehaviour})`
+Registers a whole bunch of behaviours with this context ensuring each one is consulted when an event is fired on this context.

+* `behaviours`: The behaviours to register with this context.

+### `.Register(System.Predicate{Inversion.Process.IEvent},System.Action{Inversion.Process.IEvent,Inversion.Process.IProcessContext})`
+Creates and registers a runtime behaviour with this context constructed  from a predicate representing the behaviours condition, and an action representing the behaviours action.
+This behaviour will be consulted for any event fired on this context.

+* `condition`: The predicate to use as the behaviours condition.
+* `action`: The action to use as the behaviours action.

+### `.Fire(Inversion.Process.IEvent)`
+Fires an event on the context.
+Each behaviour registered with context is consulted in no particular order, and for each behaviour that has a condition that returns true when applied to the event, that behaviours action is executed.

+* `ev`: The event to fire on this context.

+**returns:**

+### `.Fire(System.String)`
+Constructs a simple event, with a simple string message and fires it on this context.

+* `message`: The message to assign to the event.

+**returns:**
+Returns the event that was constructed and fired on this context.

+### `.Fire(System.String,System.Collections.Generic.IDictionary{System.String,System.String})`
+Constructs an event using the message specified, and using the dictionary provided to populate the parameters of the event.
+This event is then fired on this context.

+* `message`: The message to assign to the event.
+* `parms`: The parameters to populate the event with.

+**returns:**
+Returns the event that was constructed and fired on this context.

+### `.FireWith(System.String,System.String[])`
+Contructs an event with the message specified, using the supplied parameter keys to copy parameters from the context to the constructed event.
+This event is then fired on this context.

+* `message`: The message to assign to the event.
+* `parms`: The parameters to copy from the context.

+**returns:**
+Returns the event that was constructed and fired on this context.

+### `.Services`
+Exposes the processes service container.

+### `.ObjectCache`
+Provsion of a simple object cache for the context.

+#### Remarks
+This really needs replaced with our own interface that we control.
+This isn't portable.
+### `.Messages`
+Messages intended for user feedback.

+#### Remarks
+This is a poor mechanism for localisation, and may need to be treated as tokens by the front end to localise.
+### `.Errors`
+Error messages intended for user feedback.

+#### Remarks
+This is a poor mechanism for localisation, and may need to be treated as tokens by the front end to localise.
+### `.Timers`
+A dictionary of named timers.

+#### Remarks
+`ProcessTimer` is only intended for informal timings, and it not intended for proper metrics.
+### `.ViewSteps`
+Gives access to a collection of view steps that will be used to control the render pipeline for this context.

+### `.ControlState`
+Gives access to the current control state of the context.
+This is the common state that behaviours share and that provides the end state or result of a contexts running process.

+### `.Flags`
+Flags for the context available to behaviours as shared state.

+### `.Params`
+The parameters of the contexts execution available to behaviours as shared state.

 ## `T:Inversion.Process.IServiceContainer`
 Represent the contract of a simple service container from which services may be ontained by name.
 This interface focused on consuming services from a container and does not speak to the configuration or management of a container.